xakutara/container-tools/README.md

 ### envconfig
 [envconfig.sh](bin/envconfig.sh) is a wrapper script to write environment variables in config files.
-It replaces placeholders and creates files, then starts the given command.
+Replaces placeholders and creates files, then starts the given command.
-It supports multiline variables and base64 encoded data.
+Supports multiline variables, reading from file paths and base64 encoded data.

 #### Usage